wakitosh/wdb_module/README.md

 # **WDB: Word-Database Module for Drupal**

+> Documentation note: A full Japanese explanation is provided in the latter half of this file. / 後半に日本語での詳細説明があります。

 ## **1\.
 Overview**

 The Word-Database (WDB) Core module is a comprehensive toolkit for Drupal designed for linguists, historians, philologists, and digital humanists.
 A key feature of WDB is its flexibility, allowing for the management of **multiple linguistic materials from various eras and regions on a single, unified platform.**